smallcham/discjvm/README.md

 # Thread.start0 not complete, need lock

 # wait has some problem, may be the key is complete the synchronized invoke method.

+# Unsafe_allocateMemory0 has some problem, maybe.
+Unsafe_copyMemory0 maybe effect by this.

+# use lstore_3 stored the long number not equals with the pushed long number, set pointer to 120826